Skip to main content

 Control Point Connections

-Connect statements between signal (control) variables do not have graphical annotations, as they would visually overload the schematic view.
+Most of the other connect clauses have no graphical annotation — typically the connection to a sensor or actuator signal — as this would overload the diagram view.
 Instead, a dedicated section is used at the top of the equation section.

 Templates/AirHandlersFans/VAVMultiZone.mo